Everything you need to know about how armor and accessories work in Crimson Desert, including different types, upgrade costs, and use cases.

 Accessories

 Accessories offer small stat boosts and passive regenerative effects.
-You can hide them in the Language and Input Settings, if you want.
+You can hide Earrings and Glasses in the Language and Input Settings but not Necklaces or Rings.

 There are also Necklaces that have Skills in place of lower Attack, no Spirit regen, nor any Critical Rate Boost.
 The Skills usually have long cooldowns and continue to count down even if the item isn’t equipped, so there’s little reason to use those in combat.
 Just equip them, use their effects, and swap them out.